Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-01DJ6EPqTk4.md

 ### Transcript

-> um if i back up current version will xmas still work after 18th nope it will not
+> if i back up current version will xmas still work after 18th nope it will not